 Teaching initial interviewing in the legal context is challenging, particularly when students may be working in partnership, with survivors of trauma, and possibly using an interpreter.
-With the support of a Carol Lavin Bernick Faculty Grant from Tulane University, Professors Laila L. Hlass of Tulane University Law School, and Lindsay M. Harris of UDC David A. Clarke School of Law, developed two short films and a teaching guide regarding legal interviewing and language access for use in the experiential classroom.
+With the support of a Carol Lavin Bernick Faculty Grant from Tulane University, Professors Laila L. Hlass of Tulane University Law School, and Lindsay M. Harris of University of San Francisco School of Law, developed two short films and a teaching guide regarding legal interviewing and language access for use in the experiential classroom.

 You may access the videos through youtube, and if you would like the teaching guides, please email firstname.lastname@example.org and HarrisLM@usfca.edu stating your affiliation and planned purpose for the videos.
 We’ve also created a short video explaining how you might use these two films.